 The width attribute refers to the broadness of letterforms, ranging from ‘narrow’ to ‘wide’.
 While the intervals between the two ends of the spectrum are unlimited, the most commonly used classifications are Compressed, Condensed, Normal, and Extended.

-The two most common styles in the Latin script are upright (also roman) and italic.
+The two most common styles in the Latin (and Cyrillic or Greek) are upright (also roman) and italic.
 In contemporary use these two are seen as companions, the italic traditionally being employed to achieve emphasis within a text set in upright.

-Note: while the name italic is not always applicable to other writing systems, it is used for technical or conventional reasons.
+Note: while the name italic is not always applicable to other scripts, it may be used for technical or conventional reasons.
 In non-Latin scripts it usually refers to oblique or slanted styles.

 In typeface design the term spacing describes the process of distributing space between characters in a font.
 By determining the space on each side of a character, the aim is to fit every character with all possible preceding or following characters (whether it be letters, punctuation etc.).
 The ultimate goal is to achieve a harmonious and balanced rhythm and an even colour/texture to ensure a pleasing and easily readable text.

 In contrast to spacing, kerning only deals with specific combinations of letters, not with general distribution of space/rhythm in a typeface.

 The term kerning is often used instead of spacing.
 Such usage is wrong and should be punishable by milder forms of death!